Appointment Request Update - 20/12/2021

 Covid-19 Booster Vaccine

-We are starting to get a lot of enquiries regarding the Covid booster vaccine following on from todays announcement.
+We are receiving a lot of enquiries regarding the Covid booster vaccine following on from todays announcement.

 The current update is that the boosters WILL NOT be issued at North Cardiff Medical Centre.

 Patients will be contacted by the Mass Vaccination Centres directly to arrange an appointment.